Codeception/codeception.github.com/docs/modules/WebDriver.markdown

 #### waitForElementChange

-Waits for element to change or for $timeout seconds to pass.
-Element "change" is determined by a callback function which is called repeatedly until the return value evaluates to true.
+Waits until element has changed according to callback function or for $time seconds to pass.

 {% highlight php %}